onyx-and-iris/vban-cmd-python/README.md

 only applies to `sendtext`:
 - `delay`: default 0.001

-Pass these values as arguments to vban_cmd.connect() as show in the example below.

-Regarding fetching data (remote get), the code registers itself to the RT Packet Service every 10 seconds, with a timeout of 15 seconds (same as streamer view app).

 #### Use with a context manager:
-Unlike the Remote API the VBAN RT Packet service has no login limitations since receiving data requires a client to simply register to the service.
 It is advised to use this code with a context manager.
-Parameter coverage is not as extensive for the RT Packet Service as with the Remote API so defined below are the classes/methods available through this package.
+Parameter coverage is not as extensive for the RT Packet Service as with the Remote API so defined below are the classes/methods available through this interface.

-Ideally this interface is used along with some background service (thread) for constantly updating the RT data packets but it can be used directly in scripts such as Example 1.
-Check examples directory for a more meaningful example.
+Ideally, calling a background thread to poll for new RT packets ensures up-to-date parameters (see examples gui).
+For simple scripts you may refer to the example below.

 ### Example 1
 ```python